timlrx/rehype-prism-plus/README.md

 # rehype-prism-plus

-rehype plugin to highlight code blocks in HTML with Prism (via refractor) with line highlighting and line numbers
+[rehype](https://github.com/wooorm/rehype) plugin to highlight code blocks in HTML with [Prism] (via [refractor]) with additional line highlighting and line numbers functionalities.

-[rehype](https://github.com/wooorm/rehype) plugin to highlight code blocks in HTML with [Prism] (via [refractor]).

 Inspired by and uses a compatible API as [@mapbox/rehype-prism](https://github.com/mapbox/rehype-prism) with additional support for line-highlighting and line numbers.